Celarious/OpenShores-IP-Patch/README.md

 The majority of the work is done in ASM client patches and Redirect.dll (built from dllmain.cpp) is just to offload a few functions.
 Moving more of the functionality to Redirect.dll requires importing the same exact Qt SDK as the original client, which appears to be Qt 5.8.0, along with MSVC v140 (VS2015).

-The plan is to produce an xdelta diff that shows the exact ASM changes made.
-Eventually, more would ideally be moved to our own separate custom DLL, however that requires matching the build toolchain first.
+The plan is to ideally move the ASM code to our own separate custom DLL, however that requires matching the build toolchain first.

+To use the xdelta file, simply apply it to Deantwo's original 2022 SoH .exe